 Most of the population in Morocco is Muslim and therefore the clothing code, albeit more formal than in Saudi Arabia or Yemen, is more restricted than in Europe or the US.
 T-shirts, dresses, knee level trousers are OK.
-You won’t get fined for wearing shorts or miniskirts, but please respect the local culture and avoid that when possible.
+You won’t get fined for wearing shorts or miniskirts, but try and fit in when possible.

 Despite being in Africa, Morocco is a very tolerant and safe country.
 Pick pocketing and petty theft is very low and it is probably safer for your belongings to walk Jemaa El Fna square than the Ramblas in Barcelona.
 Moroccans are very willing to help and in general understand a few words in English, although if you can use French you are much better off.
 Although sharing borders with Algeria and Mauritania, there has never been any case of a foreigner being kidnapped.

 Ramadan is a particular time of year lasting 30 days.
 Most Moroccans observe it and therefore do not drink or eat from sunrise to sunset.
 A private tour of Morocco is still much worth doing during Ramadan but be aware that the waiter/ taxi driver/ shop seller/ guide/ hotel receptionist will not be at their 100 %.
 Most sites/ monuments/ activities will only be available in the morning with most of them coming to a still around 3- 4 PM.
-It is a particularly interesting time of year to visit Morocco during Ramadan to experience the amazing ambiance that sets in at night, with the breaking of the fast.
-Muslims observe their own calendar which retrocedes by 10- 11 days every Christian year.
+It is a profound time of year to visit Morocco during Ramadan so try and get invited over for ftour.
 A detailed article can be found here.

 Spending a few days in Spain before or after visiting Morocco and need a local agent on the ground to recommend or help you book inspiring accommodations, restaurants, guides and activities ?
-We know the best ones.
-Send us an enquiry and we’ll be glad to put you in touch.
+In 2022 we have opened in office in Granada, southern Spain and we can easily craft a joint Spain- Morocco tour.
+Enquire here.